31st July, 2025

 Examples of PPE:

 For example, you might replace a toxic chemical with one that is no longer toxic.
 But the new chemical might still be dangerous.
-You could then implement engineering controls (secure storage area, fume extraction), administrative controls (training and job rotation to limit exposure) and PPE (gloves, RPE, googles) for its use.
+You could then implement engineering controls (secure storage area, fume extraction), administrative controls (training and job rotation to limit exposure) and PPE (for example gloves, RPE, and googles) for its use.

 Remember to make sure all the controls work well together, are detailed in your risk assessment, communicated to your team, and are regularly reviewed and maintained to remain effective.